MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 **Azure Pipelines**

 > [!NOTE]
 > Support for macOS X Mojave (10.14) is here!
-If you're using the 'Hosted macOS' agent pool today, your pipelines are running on Mojave.
-If you'd like to remain on High Sierra (10.13), then select the 'Hosted macOS High Sierra' agent pool for your pipelines.
+If you're using the 'Hosted macOS' agent VM image today, your pipelines are running on Mojave.
+If you'd like to remain on High Sierra (10.13), then select the 'Hosted macOS High Sierra' VM image for your pipelines.

 [!INCLUDE [include](_shared/hosted-agent-intro.md)]